joyrudra-itobuz/web-push-node/README.md

 - Persist subscriptions in `server/databases/db.json` for quick prototyping.
 - Trigger random notifications per-user via the API or the `bun run notify` helper.
 - Service Worker (`client/public/sw.js`) surfaces pushes both as OS notifications and inside the demo UI.
+- Notifications ship with the shared `public/nodeJS.svg` icon (also used as the favicon) and randomly attach `public/banner.jpg` for richer previews.

 ## Repository layout